The Adana

 I assembled the crossover on the two boards which have been provisioned for this on the rear panel of the speaker.

 I had never assembled this complex a crossover before, and I had also not used such high value inductors and capacitors before.
 There is a 5mH inductor and two 100uF capacitors on each board.
 Not surprising, considering that this is the first crossover which has a Fc as low as 300Hz.
-Two-was crossovers are far simpler.
+Two-way crossovers are far simpler, and of course they have smaller component values, because of the higher Fc.

 After assembly, I did my usual trials with a set of 30+ short test tracks which I use to test any speaker.
 The videos below are taken with one speaker being driven by my Roksan amp, which has adequate power to drive most speakers.
 The source is FLAC files delivered through a very clean Topping USB DAC.